Let’s first answer the question: what is a suffix?

 -etto, -etta, -etti, -ette

-Pretty common suffix which also makes things cuter.
+Pretty common suffix that also makes things cuter.
 Use –ino or –ello for words that already end in –etto (there are quite a few) to avoid awkward sounds.

 Fungo, funghetto